cockroachdb/docs/v1.1/performance-best-practices-overview.md

 This query returns the account balances of the customers.

 ### Avoid `SELECT DISTINCT` for Large Tables
 `SELECT DISTINCT` allows you to obtain unique entries from a query by removing duplicate entries.
 However, `SELECT DISTINCT` is computationally expensive.
-As a performance best practice, use [`SELECT` with the `WHERE` clause](select.html#filter-rows) instead of `SELECT DISTINCT`.
+As a performance best practice, use [`SELECT` with the `WHERE` clause](select.html#filter-rows) instead.